AVAILABILITY & PRICING

-Liberty Family Farms offers pasture-raised turkeys for Christmas dinner.
+Liberty Family Farms offers pasture-raised turkeys for Thanksgiving dinner.
 The birds roamed freely in a fenced pasture next to a small brook that wanders the property.
 If you stopped by the farmstand this summer, you will remember them behind the old barn where our egg-laying chickens keep them company in the next yard.
 Fed on healthful grains with supplemental vegetables from the farmstead at the end of the day, our turkeys have bigger weights and a better taste.
 No antibiotics, animal by-products, hormones or additive are used.
-The flock is limited in number; over half are sold already.
+The flock is limited in number; so reserve early.

 1099 Center Street, Ludlow, MA